loomio/loomio_help/content/legal/terms_of_service.md

 ### General Terms

 By selecting a subscription you agree to pay Loomio the monthly subscription fees indicated for that service.
 When payments begin, they will be charged on a pre-pay basis and will cover the use of that service for the following subscription period as indicated.
-If you wish to increase your group size limit you must change your subscription plan accordingly.
 Subscription fees are not refundable.
-The name that will appear on your statement will be Loomio Co-operative.
+The name that will appear on your statement will be Loomio Limited.

 ### Automatic Renewal

 Unless you notify Loomio before the end of the applicable subscription period that you want to cancel a subscription, your subscription will automatically renew and you authorize us to collect the then-applicable fee for such subscription (as well as any taxes) using any credit card or other payment mechanism we have on record for you.
-Subscriptions can be canceled at any time by contacting the payment provider or emailing accounts@loomio.org.
+Subscriptions can be canceled at any time via the billing portal or emailing contact@loomio.org.

 ## Changes